 - Requires that safe storage practices be used by a person who lives with someone who is prohibited from possessing a firearm; and

 - Maintains a statewide database of firearms licenses and records related to convictions, mental health, protective orders, and other factors that would affect the possession of firearms.

-In 2010 (the last year for which data is available), New York had the fourth lowest number of gun deaths per capita among the states.
+In 2013, New York had the third lowest number of gun deaths per capita among the states.
 Guns originally purchased in New York are recovered after being used in crimes in other states at the second lowest rate per capita among the states, according to data published by Mayors Against Illegal Guns.
 In fact, New York exports crime guns at a rate less than one-sixth the national average.
 New York imports crime guns from other states at seven times the rate it exports such guns.
 This means that, unlike states with weaker gun laws, New York is not a common source of crime guns used in other states.

 New York Firearms Laws

 For details about specific firearms laws in New York, choose a topic below, or see all of the firearms laws in this state.